KILO LOUNGE & GRAIN TRADERS

 For many years we never talked about this until about 2 years ago when we started really putting out what Kilo meant.
 But it was really a place to show people good music, people and food.

 I think there’s a massive lack of an underground music scene here in Singapore compared to other cities but Kilo seems to be the only place bringing in all the best DJs.
 From Snakehips to Tourist to Peggy Gou!
-How do you book these guys, especially at the very beginning stages before the brand was established?
+How did you secure such high quality talent especially at the very beginning stages before the brand was established?

 So what do Collective Minds do?